bmo00/neptunoplus-status/arcade/games-unsupported.md

-# neptUNO+ FPGA report: Games missing
+# neptUNO+ FPGA report: Games unsupported

-This report provides an overview of the arcade cores games missing for the **neptUNO+** FPGA.
+This report provides an overview of the arcade cores games unsupported for the **neptUNO+** FPGA.

 ## 📊 Summary:
 - **Cores available in the database:** 240